That deep ugly Google Pixel 3 XL notch.

 And here we’re.
-Smartphones with big display were a thing, especially Samsung with its Galaxy phones.
+Smartphones with big displays were a thing, especially Samsung with its Galaxy phones.
 But there was a problem, the phones looked way too bulky.
 They couldn’t fit in pockets, and couldn’t either fit in regular-sized hands.
 Using them with one hand was a dilemma.
 People want a bigger display, but they don’t want a bigger phone.
 So now what?
 Phone makers went after the bezels.

 New smartphones are coming out with less and less bezels than ever.
 We’ve seen companies go upside down – from removing the Home button, headphone jack to moving the fingerprint reader to the back – in the full-screen pursuit.

 Andy Rubin, Android creator, found a way to get rid of the top bezel on smartphones.
 It introduced its first smartphone the Essential PH-1.
 Maybe its last one since the company has canceled the Essential PH-2.
 It’s so unfortunate, many people were already fell in love with the clean software, design, and build form factor.

 When the Essential phone came out with the tiny cutout at the top of the screen to house the front-facing camera, people had mixed reactions.
 Some saw it as innovation, while others found it awkward and disturbing as it was a completely new design to the smartphone industry.
 They weren’t ready to embrace the notch and maybe will never.
 Or maybe it was because implemented by a startup company.